 Want a similar play tree with less waste?
-Buy a large sheet of green felt and cut it into a triangle (or if you’re craftier than I am, try more of a tree shape).
-Make ornaments with coloured felt; simple cirlcles (trace the top of a glass), stars, and stripes work great.
+Buy a large sheet of green felt and cut it into a triangle (or if you’re craftier than I am, try more of a tree shape; the less crafty can also just opt to buy a premade felt tree!).
+Make ornaments with coloured felt; simple circles (trace the top of a glass), stars, and stripes work great.
 You’ll want to secure the tree to the wall, but the ornaments will just stick to the other felt without any fancy crafting.

 More tips for trying to keep babies and toddlers from destroying your Christmas tree:

 - Buy a small table top tree and non-breakable ornaments.
 Present this as your child’s tree, to decorate and care for all on his or her own.

 - Wait to decorate.
 Put up your tree with lights and leave it plain for a few days.
 Let the little ones explore and get used to the tree before the ornaments appear.